Lekensteyn/pdf.js-wiki/Frequently-Asked-Questions.md

 Yes.
 Please see http://mozilla.github.io/pdf.js/getting_started/ page for details.
 Also the code for the website at http://mozilla.github.io/pdf.js is located in the "gh-pages" branch.
 You can clone it using `git clone -b gh-pages https://github.com/mozilla/pdf.js.git pdfjs-gh-pages` or download [the archive](https://github.com/mozilla/pdf.js/archive/gh-pages.zip).

+There are also generic PDF.js library builds available at https://github.com/mozilla/pdfjs-dist.
+These builds can be installed via npm `npm install pdfjs-dist` or bower `bower install pdfjs-dist`.

 <a name="issue"></a>
 ## PDF.js does not render my files correctly.
 Can I report an issue?